Browsing the ATmega328P Datasheet

 Compared to the ESP32-C6, the Uno is simpler — no WiFi or Bluetooth built in.
 But it runs at 5V logic, which makes it easier to interface with many sensors and modules directly without level shifting.

 This program uses a pushbutton as local input and an LED as local output on the Arduino Uno R3.
 Each press of the button toggles the LED on or off using a simple state counter.
-The Arduino communicates with the computer over USB (UART serial) for uploading the code, satisfying the wired communication requirement.
+The Arduino communicates with the computer over USB (UART serial), sending status messages that can be viewed in the Serial Monitor.

 Wiring